elleem/reading-notes/401/second_half/reading37.md

 Can specify a default value with `=` can use spread syntax, which I think I remember being careful with in 301.

+Think of props like knobs you can adjust, parent and child components are independent.

+Don't forget ({}) in order to destructure, can apply default values if no value is specified.

+use the spread syntax for many props.

+To respond to user input use setState, state is the component's memory. useState hook

+You can have more than one state variable.
+Internally, React matches them up by their order.

+State is private to the component.
+If you render it in two places, each copy gets its own state.

+Effects let you synchronize a component with some external system (third-party API, network, etc).

+Empty dependency array ([]) corresponds to the component “mounting”, i.e. being added to the screen and may need a clean up function if they break.

 ### Utility First